Beach and Pools

 The evenings bring live entertainment and musical concerts produced by the hotel staff.
 Shows take place in an open-air theater with a roof, marble floors and bamboo chairs with seatbacks and comfortable cushions.
 The 8 p.m. show is for families, while the 9:30 p.m. show is best for adults.
 At the edge of the dance floor, a semi-circle of children's chairs is a nice touch.
 After all, kids want to sit upfront and Iberostar invites them to do so.

-Xcaret is a must-see; just try to avoid it on days when the cruise ships are in port, as Xcaret is a top shore tour.
+Xcaret is a must-see and situated near the resort.
+Try to avoid it on days when the cruise ships are in port, as Xcaret is a top shore tour.
 At Xcaret, an eco-adventure park, you can swim with dolphins, take a dip a natural pool.
 A variety of wildlife are waiting to meet you, including flamingos, jaguars, turtles and tapirs.
 Adventurous children will enjoy walking through a bat cave.
 In the evening the park hosts a demonstration of Pok-Ta-Pok, the ancient Mesoamerican ball game.
 The game displays players' traditional body paintings and ceremonial dress.
 Afterwards, there is often an entertaining folkloric show.

 At Xplor, another eco-theme park, one admission gains you access to several adventures.
 Families can fly down zip lines, ride through muddy creeks or raft through an underground river.
 Lunch, though not as adventurous, is included in your ticket package.